CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk7.md

 ![](https://res.cloudinary.com/civicvision/image/upload/v1550335783/Volume%205/crime-perception.png)

-Nice use of small multiples but as the source on digg added:
+Excellent use of small multiples but as the source on Digg added:

 > It's worth noting that these graphs, while persuasive, are slightly misleading, since the y-axes don't start at 0 and use different scales.
 In other words, all of the crimes named above have decreased significantly in prevalence since 1991... but they haven't all decreased the same amount, as the visualization seems to imply.

-_I would not go that far that’s all scales should start at zero but at least the percentage between the min and max on the y-scale should have been the same.
-The you could at least see the percentage of drops._
+_I would not go that far that all scales should start at zero but at least the percentage between the min and max on the y-scale should have been the same.
+You could at least see the rate of drops._

-_And the last chart about the perception is not very clear, I get why they choose it but it takes some time to get your head around it._
+_And the last chart about the perception is not very clear, I get why they choose it, but it takes some time to get your head around it._

-_I would have used slope graphs with three dates 1990 - 2001 - 2017 since 2001 was the year the perception of the public changed and you should see that clearly in a slope chart_
+_I would have used slope graphs with three dates 1990 - 2001 - 2017 since 2001 was the year the perception of the public changed, and you should see that clearly in a slope chart_

-**Takeway**:
+**Takeaway**:
-**_Using the right scale is important._**
+**_Using the right scale is essential._**

 [Source: Digg](http://digg.com/2019/crime-rates-perceptions-vs-reality?utm_source=ifttt)